Donald S. Russell: Governor of South Carolina

-In 1958, he ran unsuccessfully for Governor of South Carolina, losing the Democratic primary to Ernest F."Fritz" Hollings.
+In 1958, he ran unsuccessfully for Governor of South Carolina, losing the Democratic primary to Fritz Hollings.
 In 1962, he was elected the 107th Governor of South Carolina, and would serve from 1963 to 1965.
-On April 22, 1965, Russell resigned as governor, after which new governor Robert E. McNair appointed him to fill the seat vacated by the death of Olin D. Johnston as Democratic Senator, through 1966.
+On April 22, 1965, Russell resigned as governor, after which new governor Robert E. McNair appointed him to fill the Senate seat vacated by the death of Olin D. Johnston, serving through 1966.

+Russell ran in the special election to complete the Senate term, but once again lost the Democratic primary to Hollings.

 Notable events during his tenure

 On January 28, 1963, Clemson University enrolled its first-ever African-American student, Harvey Gantt, who would later become Mayor of Charlotte.
 On September 16, 1964, former Governor Strom Thurmond announced his move to the Republican Party.
 On October 29, 1964, Greenville native Charles Townes won the Nobel Prize in Physics.
-On November 3, 1964, a majority of South Carolina voters supported Barry Goldwater, the first Republican presidential candidate to carry the state since Reconstruction.
+On November 3, 1964, a majority of South Carolina voters supported Barry Goldwater, the first Republican presidential candidate since Reconstruction to carry the state.